 San Diego Paternity Attorney

-When a child is born to an unmarried couple, either parent may file a parentage (aka paternity) action.
+When a child is born to an unmarried couple, either parent may file a parentage (aka paternity) action with the Superior Court.
 Within the action, both parents’ legal rights are confirmed.
 This includes legal custody, physical custody, and child support.

 Paternity actions are governed by the Uniform Parentage Act (UPA).
 In California, the UPA starts with Family Code section 7600.